isaacs/path-scurry/README.md

 needle.

-For walking file system paths, again a lot depends on how often a given PathWalker object will be used, but also the walk method used.
+For walking file system paths, again a lot depends on how often a given PathScurry object will be used, but also the walk method used.

-With default settings on a folder tree of 100,000 items, consisting of around a 10-to-1 ratio of normal files to directories, PathWalker performs comparably to [@nodelib/fs.walk](http://npm.im/@nodelib/fs.walk), which is the fastest and most reliable file system walker I could find.
+With default settings on a folder tree of 100,000 items, consisting of around a 10-to-1 ratio of normal files to directories, PathScurry performs comparably to [@nodelib/fs.walk](http://npm.im/@nodelib/fs.walk), which is the fastest and most reliable file system walker I could find.
 On my machine, that is about 1000-1200 completed walks per second for async or stream walks, and around 500-600 walks per second synchronously.

-In the warm cache state, PathWalker's performance increases around 4x for async `for await` iteration, 10-15x faster for streams and synchronous `for of` iteration, and anywhere from 30x to 80x faster for the rest.
+In the warm cache state, PathScurry's performance increases around 4x for async `for await` iteration, 10-15x faster for streams and synchronous `for of` iteration, and anywhere from 30x to 80x faster for the rest.